 Anyways, we had another exciting encounter, because at the middle section of the Ötz, a part of the river famous amongst whitewater kayakers we met one of those: Ben Orton, a pro paddler, we are both huge fans of was scouting the section, and in fact later that day ran it on pretty much a record high water level.
 This just goes to show one of the advantages of travelling by bike.
 You are simply closer to your surroundings, and if you care to stop and listen to those surroundings, you will actually meet a rich and diverse cast of people on the road.
 And simply put, these meetings greatly enrich your journey.

 We reached the road in high spirits, and started the last climb of the day, towards the town of Vent.
 We had a few nerve-racking experiences, as our navigation system led us into the road tunnels, not intended for cycling traffic.
-But in all those tunnels, we had kerbs broad enough to stay off the road directly.
-Which was really important, since we had not brought any kind of bike light.
-Despite those challenges we were able to reach Vent without incidents (although I was able to pet a pony smaller than my bike, which had me quite happy and excited for some time) and claimed our hotel room.
+But in all those tunnels, we had kerbs broad enough to stay off the road directly, which was really important, since we had not brought any kind of bike light.
+Despite those challenges, we could reach Vent without incidents (although close to Vent, I was able to pet a pony smaller than my bike, which had me quite happy and excited for some time) and claimed our hotel room.
 Because it was only about five pm at the time, and the sun still shining we decided to wash our clothes in the hotel tub, to reduce the stench of cold sweat at least a little.
 After a nice dinner, we tucked into bed, where I had some bizarre dreams, mostly concerning the next day.

 The Fourth Day

-I had dreamt that during our ascent towards the Rifugio Similauen, there would be some avalanches, making it impossible for us to reach the mountain pass.
-Well, I probably dreamt the whole thing as a result of the anxiety-inducing nature of this particular pass.
-It would bring us up to 3000 meters of elevation, and during the last few days, it became absolutely clear to me, that there would still be snow at this height.
+I had dreamt that there would be some avalanches during our ascent towards the Rifugio Similauen, making it impossible for us to reach the mountain pass.
+Well, I probably dreamt the whole thing due to the anxiety-inducing nature of this particular pass.
+It would bring us up to 3000 meters of elevation, and during the last few days, it became apparent to me, that there would still be snow at this height.
 But also the Similauen was the only pass we could take.
 The Timmelsjoch, the second pass out of the Ötz Valley, was at the time closed for maintenance.
 And this meant that if we could not pass here all of our plans would be in shambles.
 It would take us at least another day to get to a different pass, just one valley over.
 But we had already pre-booked all of our hotels due to the Coronavirus Situation.
 So if it indeed came to that, we would probably need a totally different route to the Lago di Garda, leaving us with a lot of lost money in unused hotel reservations and rebookings.

 I had worried about this scenario pretty much the entire third day, as you could see the snow cover on the mountains grow larger and larger, the further we progressed up the Ötz Valley.
 So my dream was probably a result of this anxiety.
 But when I really started to worry, was when we passed a sign on the first meters of our ascent towards the mountains, that announced: “The way to the Martin-Busch-Hütte is not passable for mountain bikers, due to a rockfall.”
 Well at this point we were already committed to this mountain pass.
 We would make our attempt, and if it failed we would need to rethink the whole adventure anyways.